robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 A `Promise of something` springs into existence containing the value `null`.
-At some later point in time someone may invoke the `fulfil` function for that promise, at which point the promise will contain the given fulfilment value.
+At some later point in time someone may invoke the `fulfil` function for that promise, and from there on the promise will contain the given fulfilment value.
 Since promises can only be fulfilled once, that value is what the promise will contain for the rest of the program.

 Given that it's not possible to figure out if a promise has already been fulfilled by just looking at the `value` (`null` is a valid value), we also need to keep track of the state the promise is in, so we don't risk fulfilling it more than once.
-So we change the representation
-accordingly:
+This requires a small change to the our previous representation:

 {% highlight haskell linenos=table %}
 data Promise of something = {